mekowalski/streams-client/NOTES.md

 - [x] Need to get a handle of response that comes back once a form is submitted
 - [] Dispatch an action with payload of that new;y-created, specific stream
+  - need a `type`, constant type values, this can be defined in `actions/types.js`
+  - create new type and import it into `actions/index.js`

+- EVENTUALLY CREATE REDUCER TO PICK UP STREAM AND SAVE (or whatever i decide to do)